fultonj/ussuri/multiceph/README.md

 Success criteria:
 1. tripleo-standalone has the following files:
    - /etc/ceph/ceph.conf
-   - /etc/ceph/ceph1.conf
+   - /etc/ceph/cent0.conf
    - /etc/ceph/ceph.client.openstack.keyring
-   - /etc/ceph/ceph1.client.openstack.keyring
+   - /etc/ceph/cent0.client.openstack.keyring
-2. tripleo-standalone can use RBD to RW to pools on the internal ceph cluster and the external ceph1 cluster
+2. tripleo-standalone can use RBD to RW to pools on the internal ceph cluster and the external ceph cluster on cent0

 ### Usecase 3: Apply the feature to a DCN deployment